Taste and Smell DisordersEn Español (Spanish Version)

 - Exposure to certain chemicals, such as insecticides and solvents

-- Certain medicines, such as antibiotics and blood pressure pills
+- Certain medications, such as antibiotics and blood pressure pills

 A number of other health problems, including: